 (4:13) “But to the degree that you share the sufferings of Christ, keep on rejoicing, so that also at the revelation of His glory you may rejoice with exultation.”
 It’s not that God has abandoned us to suffer, but we are actually sharing in his suffering.

 (4:14) “If you are reviled for the name of Christ, you are blessed, because the Spirit of glory and of God rests on you.”
 What does it mean to be “blessed” (makarios)?
 This is the word used by Jesus throughout the Beatitudes.
 We are “blessed” for washing feet or serving others (Jn.
 13:17; cf. Acts 20:35).
 It can also be rendered “fortunate” (Acts 26:2) or even “happy” (Rom.
 14:22; 1 Cor.
 7:40).

 (4:15) “Make sure that none of you suffers as a murderer, or thief, or evildoer, or a troublesome meddler.”
-Some people complain about suffering that was self-inflicted (e.g. getting fired for being lazy, poor spending habits, etc.).
-One guy we lived with was fired multiple times for not showing up on time.
-He then said that God was really putting him through some testing with suffering.
+Some people complain about suffering that was actually self-inflicted (e.g. getting fired for being lazy, poor spending habits, etc.).
+One guy we lived with was fired multiple times for not showing up to work.
+Then, he said that God was putting him through testing with suffering.
 We couldn’t disagree more!
 God wasn’t testing him; rather, he was testing God!